Rockies vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jon Gray (3-1) will take the mound for the Rangers, his ninth start of the season.
+- Andrew Heaney (2-3) will take to the mound for the Rangers and make his ninth start of the season.

-- Gray will look to finish five or more innings for the sixth start in a row.
+- Heaney will look to finish five or more innings for the third start in a row.

 |Opponent